pbk0/feature_selection_dlsca/ours/readme.md

-# Search best model for ASCADv2
+## Search best model for ASCADv2

+This is just an experiment to check if standard classifiers work with ASCADv2

 ```bash
 mkdir -p _results/ASCADV2/ascadv2_opoi